Phaseless auxiliary-field quantum Monte Carlo method for cavity-QED matter systems: Method

 \subsection{Trial wavefunction}

 For our trial wavefunction, we will employ a simple product state of an unrestricted Hartree-Fock (UHF) Slater determinant and a squeezed coherent state.

 where we variationally minimize the energy with respect to the orbital degrees of freedom of $\ket{\Phi_\text{UHF}}$ and the parameters $s$ and $q_0$.
 In the dipole gauge, $s=1$ and $q_0$ can be finite depending on the dipole moment of the system.
-By contrast, in the Coulomb gauge, $q_0$ typically\footnote{In the case of a position-dependent mode function, $\pol(\vb r)$, $q_0$ may be finite and describe a magnetic field, see e.g. Ref.~\onlinecite{bacciconi_firstorder_2023}.} vanishes and $s=\sqrt{1+N\pol^2/\Omega^2}$.
+By contrast, in the Coulomb gauge, $q_0$ typically (if $\pol(\vb r)$ does not describe a magnetic field \cite{bacciconi_firstorder_2023}) vanishes and $s=\sqrt{1+N\pol^2/\Omega^2}$.

 In cases where $q_0$ is not known, there can be local minima in the energy landscape.
 In such cases -- albeit they do not appear in the benchmark systems of this paper -- we have found it useful to minimize all parameters numerically e.g. using the L-BFGS algorithm~\cite{liu_limited_1989} with exact energy gradients obtained from automatic differentiation.